Atari 5200

 The Atari 5200 SuperSystem or simply Atari 5200 is a home video game console introduced in 1982 by Atari, Inc. as a higher-end complement for the popular Atari Video Computer System.
-The VCS was renamed to the Atari 2600 at the time of the 5200's launch.
+The VCS was renamed to Atari 2600 at the time of the 5200's launch.
 Created to compete with Mattel's Intellivision, the 5200 wound up a direct competitor of ColecoVision shortly after its release.
-While the Coleco system shipped with the first home version of Nintendo's Donkey Kong, the 5200 included the 1978 arcade game Super Breakout which had already appeared on the Atari 8-bit family and Atari VCS in 1979 and 1981 respectively.
+While the Coleco system shipped with the first home version of Nintendo's Donkey Kong, the 5200 included the 1978 arcade game Super Breakout, which had already appeared on previous Atari home platforms.

-The CPU and the graphics and sound hardware are almost identical to that of the Atari 8-bit computers, although software is not directly compatible between the two systems.
+The system architecture is almost identical to that of the Atari 8-bit computers, although software is not directly compatible between them.
 The 5200's controllers have an analog joystick and a numeric keypad along with start, pause, and reset buttons.
-The 360-degree non-centering joystick was touted as offering more control than the eight-way Atari CX40 joystick of the 2600, but was a focal point for criticism.
+The 360-degree non-centering joystick was touted as offering more control than the eight-way Atari CX40 joystick of the 2600, but it was a focal point for criticism.

-On May 21, 1984, during a press conference at which the Atari 7800 was introduced, company executives revealed that the 5200 had been discontinued after just two years on the market.
-Total sales of the 5200 were reportedly in excess of 1 million units, far short of its predecessor's sales of over 30 million.
+On May 21, 1984, during a press conference at which the Atari 7800 was introduced, company executives revealed that the 5200 had been discontinued after less than two years on the market.
+Total sales of the system were reportedly in excess of 1 million units, far short of its predecessor's sales of over 30 million.

 Hardware

-Much of the technology in the Atari 8-bit family of home computer was originally developed as a second-generation games console intended to replace the Atari Video Computer System console.
-However, as the system was reaching completion, the personal computer revolution was starting with the release of machines like the Commodore PET, TRS-80, and Apple II.
-These machines had less advanced hardware than the new Atari technology, but sold for much higher prices with associated higher profit margins.
-Atari's management decided to enter this market, and the technology was repackaged into the Atari 400 and 800.
-The chipset used in these machines was created with the mindset that the VCS would likely be obsolete by 1980.
+Following the release of the Video Computer System in 1977, Atari began developing hardware for a next generation game console.
+Instead, it was used as the basis for the Atari 400 and 800 home computers.

-Atari later decided to re-enter the games market with a design that closely matched their original 1978 specifications.
-In its prototype stage, the Atari 5200 was originally called the "Atari Video System X – Advanced Video Computer System", and was codenamed "Pam" after a female employee at Atari, Inc. It is also rumored that PAM actually stood for "Personal Arcade Machine", as the majority of games for the system ended up being arcade conversions.
-Actual working Atari Video System X machines, whose hardware is 100% identical to the Atari 5200 do exist, but are extremely rare.
+Atari later decided to re-enter the console market using the same technology.
+Prototypes were called the "Atari Video System X – Advanced Video Computer System".
+Actual working Atari Video System X machines, whose hardware is 100% identical to the Atari 5200, do exist, but they are extremely rare.